madelineabbott/OUF/README.md

 # Dynamic factor model for ILD

 This repository contains example code for fitting the Ornstein-Uhlenbeck factor (OUF) model along with a simulated dataset for illustrative purposes.
+For more details, see https://arxiv.org/abs/2307.15681.

 * Data simulated from a bivariate factor model with 4 longitudinal outcomes are contained in **sim_dat.csv**.